 Enjoy Cuban Black Beans as a change from tomato-based bean dishes.
 Serve them over rice or wrapped them in a burrito.
 To make black bean soup, just whirl beans and broth in a blender or food processor until smooth.
 They are easy to make on the stove or in a slow cooker.
+They cost just $1.35 a serving using organic ingredients.

 Reader Amy B. wrote that her family “absolutely adores” Cuban Black Beans, including her two children, aged four and two.
 She serves beans with steamed vegetables, avocado, and fresh tomatoes, saying “We call them yum bowls.”